ESARosettaESA Science

 The majority of Solar System asteroids populate the main asteroid belt, lying between the orbit of Mars and Jupiter.
 However, asteroids can also be found wandering in other areas of the Solar System, sometimes in the vicinity of planets.

-Rosetta’s task is to study one comet and two asteroids at close quarters so that scientists may gain new insights into the events that took place 4600 million years ago, during the birth of the Earth and its planetary neighbours.
+On its journey to Comet 67P/Churyumov-Gerasimenko Rosetta also flew by two asteroids at close quarters so that scientists could gain new insights into the events that took place 4600 million years ago, during the birth of the Earth and its planetary neighbours.

 Rosetta’s asteroid fly-bys